MrTuts/WesBos-React-and-GraphQL-Backend/readme.md

 ##  46

 - Create own grapqhl mutation schema in `mutations/*.ts`, which is used in `keystone.ts`.
 Mutation itself is in `mutations/addToCart.ts`

+## 54

+- We can create virtual fields that do not have to be known to graphql, see `schemas/Order.ts`